-- Complete this form with your internship supervisor and faculty adviser BEFORE registering for academic credit (HIST 391 for undergraduates and HIST 790 for graduate students).
-Provide one copy each to Carla Ison, your internship supervisor, and your faculty adviser.
-Keep one copy for yourself
+- Complete this form with your internship supervisor BEFORE registering for academic credit (HIST 391 for undergraduates and HIST 790 for graduate students).
+Provide a copy to your internship supervisor and your UMBC faculty advisor for the internship credits (typically Dr. Melissa Blair).
+Keep one copy for yourself.

 - Develop a short reading list with your internship supervisor and/or faculty adviser.
 Appropriate reading lists will be 2-3 articles for undergraduates 4-5 articles for graduates.
 The readings should help you reflect on your professional responsibilities, explore the internship field (museums/archives/preservation organizations, etc.) more critically, and/or learn about best practices.

 - Produce 3 short pieces for the UMBC History Intern Blog over the course of your internship during which you reflect in a thoughtful way about your work, integrating ideas from your readings and telling readers about your project.
 Undergraduate blog posts should be about 300 words each.
 Graduate blog posts should be about 500 words each.